mateusz-kloch/ems/README.md

 ---

 ### "report" command:
-Optionally, you can enter the path to a custom database, select a sorting method and change the order, or display expenses as Python code.
+:memo: Optionally, you can enter the path to a custom database, select a sorting method and change the order, or display expenses as Python code.

     python run.py report
 This command displays the database file as an expense table.